State and Local Policy Database

 Energy Reduction Goal

-We did not find information regarding an energy reduction goal for municipal operations.
+We could not find any information regarding a local energy reduction goal for New Haven.

 Renewable Energy Goal